MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-linux.md

 1. Log into the operating system on the machine on which you will install the grid node as `root` or a user with `sudo` permissions.

-2. Install Microsoft R Services 2016 and the DeployR Rserve component [as described here](#install-dependencies) on the grid node machine.
+2. Install Microsoft R Server 2016 and the DeployR Rserve component [as described here](#install-dependencies) on the grid node machine.

 3. Create the `deployrdownload` directory and go to that directory.
 At the prompt, type: